Tracking Overview

 - signup/lead — you identify the customer after registration

-- sale — revenue is recorded through the Sale API or Stripe Bill Flow
+- sale — revenue is recorded through Server-side tracking or Stripe integration

 The Core Model